 But the other Roma-deporting countries could conceivably help her out of this fix.
 Roma have now got last-minute billing for the European summit on 16 September in Brussels.
 Initially, this gathering of the 27 EU heads of state, accompanied by their diplomacy chiefs, was supposed to be entirely about the new European foreign policy.
 But what with the clash between France and EU institutions getting out of hand, the item was added to the agenda at the 11th hour.
+This isn’t the first time Paris and Brussels have been at loggerheads.
+"That’s no way to address a great state" This calamitous crisis mismanagement has basically left France stranded in the middle of the Union.
+France against the rest of the world?
+Translated by Eric Rosencrantz.
 Unity requires basic rights - The Boston Globe.
 Nicolas Sarkozy in EU rant at Roma insult - mirror.co.uk.
-French President Nicolas Sarkozy launched a furious rant at an EU trade summit yesterday over France's expulsion of Roma people.

 Germany denies Merkel said would clear Roma camps.
 By Paul Carrel BERLIN Fri Sep 17, 2010 2:20pm BST BERLIN (Reuters) - A European row over France's repatriation of Roma escalated on Friday, pitting President Nicolas Sarkozy against Germany's Angela Merkel, who was forced to deny his assertion Berlin also planned to clear camps.